Wouldn’t it be great if you could publish a new post on your WordPress site, and the following would then take place … all from your URL:

 Instead of this …

-(Using post name permalinks helps visitors understand what your page is about)
+(Using post name permalinks helps readers understand what the page is about)

-• %postname% – A sanitized version of your post title.
-For example, if the post title is ”It Ain’t Worth Doin’ No More!”, the postname tag will convert this into “it-aint-worth-doin-no-more” (all lower case characters and no exclamation marks) in the URL.
-Tip: You can always edit this wording in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A correctly formatted version of the post title.
+For example, if your post title is ”It Ain’t Worth Doin’ No More!”, the postname tag will convert this into “it-aint-worth-doin-no-more” (all lower case characters and no exclamation symbols) in the URL.
+Tip: You can always edit the URL text in the post slug field on the Add/Edit Post/Page screens.

 Note: When using multiple tags, separate each tag using a ‘/’ (forward slash), or hyphen.